bblodfon/Digit-Classification/README.md

 for different values of Kplot (number of Mixes), you will see what we have "learned" from the test dataset for each Mix (larger K means more different forms for every digit).
 Lastly, if you run the test_digits.m file you will get the final results (avg error percentage for every Mix and for every digit/Mix) on the results.txt file.

-The .pptx file has the presentation I did for the project in the univercity (AUEB).
+The .pptx file has the presentation I did of this project for the Machine Learning Course, during my MSc (AUEB).

 The code was tested on Matlab (R2011a).